nette/tester/readme.md

 Alternatively, you can download the [tester.phar](https://github.com/nette/tester/releases) file.

-Nette Tester requires PHP 7.1 and supports PHP up to 7.2.
+Nette Tester 2.0 requires PHP 5.6 and supports PHP up to 7.2.
+The 2.1-dev version requires PHP 7.1.
 Collecting and processing code coverage information depends on Xdebug, or PHPDBG.

 Writing Tests